 - Take our chronotype quiz to learn how to structure your ideal workday.

-You’ve probably heard of larks and owls – early- and late-risers, respectively.
-The species designations are what’s known as chronotypes –circadian personalities based on your optimal time to fall asleep and wake up.
-Recent evidence suggests there may be at least two more chronotypes.
+You’ve probably heard of larks and owls – early and late risers, respectively – and you probably relate to one bird’s bedtime preferences over the other.
+These designations are known as chronotypes – circadian personalities based on your optimal time to fall asleep and wake up.
+Recent evidence suggests there may actually be at least two more chronotypes.

 Avian analogies aside, chronobiology – the science of the biological clock that is governed by the light-dark cycle – is legitimate.
 Need some proof?
 The 2017 Nobel Prize in Medicine was awarded to three researchers for their discoveries about the molecular mechanisms controlling the body’s circadian rhythm.

-Not sleeping during your body’s biological night has been linked to depression, diabetes, and heart problems.
-Having a daily schedule that doesn’t match your body clock has also been connected to poor mental performance and the ability to make good decisions.
+Not sleeping during your body’s biological night has been linked to psychiatric disorders, diabetes, and heart problems.
+Having a daily schedule that doesn’t match your body clock has also been connected to poor mental performance and difficulty making good decisions.

-Many employees are still expected to be at their desks from 9am and chug away until 5pm (or later).
-Problem is, most of us aren’t actually built to wake, commute, and be at our desks this early.
+Many employees are still expected to be working from 9am and until 5pm (or later).
+Problem is, most of us aren’t actually built to wake that early, especially if there’s a long commute involved.
 Céline Vetter, an assistant professor at the University of Colorado at Boulder and director of the university’s circadian and sleep epidemiology lab, told The New York Times that a whopping 80 percent of employees may work a schedule that’s not in sync with their natural clocks.

 Only about 13 percent of people naturally sleep from around midnight to 8am, according to research from German chronobiologists.
 A third of people would naturally go to sleep earlier, while 56 percent of people would biologically opt for a later bedtime.